Azure DevOps Integration

-Step 3: Click on ‘INSTALL’ under the block that says ‘Azure DevOps’.
+Step 3: Click on 'Add' under the block that says 'Azure DevOps'.

-Azure DevOps Organization Name would be the domain name.
+Azure DevOps URL would be the domain name.
 Log into your Azure DevOps account and you will find it under your organization.

-If you are already inside a project in your Azure DevOps account, then you will find it in the URL.
-For example: https://dev.azure.com/harshitp
+Step 5: If you are already inside a project in your Azure DevOps account, then you will find it in the URL.
+For example: https://dev.azure.com/ salmank0856

 In this field you need to specify the email id through which you sign into your Azure DevOps account.